rajr5/react-native-android-screen-on/README.md

 Native Module for setting a [wake lock](https://developer.android.com/training/scheduling/wakelock) on an Android device and turning the screen on in the process.
 Utilizes both `PowerManager` and `WifiManager`.

+This will turn on the screen if the app is running in the foreground or background.
+This is great for kiosk apps without lockscreens to turn the screen back on when something happens, such as a push notification.
 ## Installation

 **Note:** This package requires React Native >=0.60.